Course Overview

 Entry Requirements

-There are no formal academic entry requirements for this course, but you must be employed, or volunteering, in a veterinary practice and have been in such a position for a minimum of six months prior to starting the course.
+There are no formal academic entry requirements for this course, but you must be employed, or volunteering, in a veterinary practice and have been in such a position for a minimum of three months prior to starting the course.

 Your application must be endorsed by your Practice Principal – who must be a veterinary surgeon (MRCVS) and you must have a veterinary surgeon in your workplace who is happy to supervise you during the qualification.